Hruso people: Costume

 The Aka costume deeply reflects its indigenous culture.
-While both male and female keep long hair, there are distinctions in the dress within the Aka.
+While both males and females keep long hair, there are distinctions in the dress within the Aka.
 These restrictions involve the use of the Assamese silk and the Tibetan knobbed hat, which are worn among the aristocrats.

 Generally, most men wear a silky Assamese toga, while the women wear a long, dark-red garment that covers the entire body.
-Indigenous lingchong cream manufactured from the pine-resin serves as the cosmetics for the Aka women.
-However, the interesting cane cap reaching three inches high inserted with two bird-feathers serves the highlight of the Aka costume.
+Indigenous lingchong cream, manufactured from pine resin, serves as a cosmetic for the Aka women.
+However, the interesting cane cap reaching three inches high, inserted with two bird feathers, serves as the highlight of the Aka costume.

 Silver ornaments play another important role in the female Aka costume.
-Vase-shaped earrings and for the richer ones, a fillet of silver chain is worn around the head.
-The rich Aka women wear a pretty filet of silver chain-work round the head.
+Vase-shaped earrings and, for the richer ones, a fillet of silver chain is worn around the head.
+The rich Aka women wear a pretty filet of silver chain-work around the head.
 Jade beads are also made into necklaces.

 Face tattooing is another notable feature among some Aka.
 Especially in the case of the women, they tattoo their faces in a straight line from the forehead to the chin.